Dombarth/tilers-sydney/areas/ryde/homebush/index.md

 ## Local notes (what usually matters in Homebush)

 - Higher density means access and noise rules can dominate the plan (lift bookings, protection, working hours).
-- If you are comparing quotes, check what preparation is actually included â€” that is where pricing diverges.
+- If you are comparing quotes, check what preparation is actually included - that is where pricing diverges.
 - For bathrooms, confirm the waterproofing provider and cure time before locking a start date.

 ## Useful Ryde guides